-The Recruitment Process in Nepal
+Recruiting in Nepal

-Before you can recruit employees within the country, you have to make sure your business meets all the legal requirements.
+Before you can recruit employees within the country, you have to make sure your company meets all the legal requirements.
 If you run an in-country subsidiary, you must register with the Office of Company Registrar, the Department of Industry (DOI), and the Inland Revenue Department (IRD).
 These qualifications will allow for the legal employment of citizens.

 The recruitment process typically starts with advertising your positions online and in newspapers to garner attention.
 From there, you can conduct interviews, identify the best recruits for the job, and set them up with an employment contract.

 To get the attention of candidates, you need to find ideal ways to advertise your open positions.
 You can place classified ads in big-name newspapers such as The Himalayan Times or The Kathmandu Post.
 Reputable job sites such as merojob.com and jobsnepal.com are excellent places to post open positions online.
 With your job listed, you should receive contacts and candidates for interviews.

 An important legal aspect to keep in mind during recruitment is privacy laws.
 The Privacy Act allows individuals to keep information private in the presence of a public entity.
 If you need to catalog personal details for tax purposes, you must receive consent and only access that information for its intended purpose.
 Classified sensitive information includes:

 - Sexual orientation.

 How to Hire Employees in Nepal